Terracotta-OSS/terracotta-core/README.txt

 9. To add test to check-short profile:
 ******************************************************************************

-Annotate @Category(SmokeTests.class) to class level of the test or the test method
+Annotate @Category(CheckShorts.class) to class level of the test or the test method